nomiskeig/mallob-interface/README.md

 # Deleting stored data

-Deleting files within the result or description folder or deleting/resetting the database-file will lead to undefined behavior.
+Deleting files within the result or description folder or deleting/resetting the database-file without clearing the result and description folders will lead to undefined behavior.
 <!---
 # Reseting